ansible/ansible-rulebook/docs/multi_events.rst

 **Notes:**

-The same event expression cannot be used more than once In the case below ``event.i == 1`` has been used twice so it wont match anything
+The same event expression cannot be used more than once.
+In the case below ``event.i == 1`` has been used twice so it wont match anything:

 .. code-block:: yaml